lammps/lammps/doc/src/Howto_lammps_gui.rst

 style, display of box or axes, zoom factor.
 The view of the system can be rotated horizontally and vertically.
 It is also possible to only display the atoms within a group defined in the input script (default is "all").
+The image can also be re-centered on the center of mass of the selected group.
 After each change, the image is rendered again and the display updated.
 The small palette icon on the top left is colored while LAMMPS is running to render the new image; it is grayed out when LAMMPS is finished.
 When there are many atoms to render and high quality images with anti-aliasing are requested, re-rendering may take several seconds.
 From the ``File`` menu of the image window, the current image can be saved to a file (keyboard shortcut `Ctrl-S`) or copied to the clipboard (keyboard shortcut `Ctrl-C`) for pasting the image into another application.

 .. versionadded:: 1.6